esp8266/Arduino/readme.txt

 0007

+Added attachInterrupt() and detachInterrupt() functions for handling of external interrupts on pins 2 and 3.
+Implemented shiftOut() routine; see reference for details.
 Replaced avr-lib's uart routines with custom code for handling serial communication and modified C++ serial commands to call the C serial commands, saving ~1 KB of space; the code may behave slightly differently in border